How to File a Personal Injury Claim

 Many people sustain an injury as a result of another person’s negligence.
-Injuries could take place in vehicle collisions, slip and falls, or other incidents involving the negligence of a third party that leads to injuries, which can subsequently result in expensive medical bills and other losses.
+Injuries could occur in vehicle collisions, slip and falls, or other incidents involving the negligence of a third party that leads to injuries, resulting in expensive medical bills and other losses.

 If you or a loved one sustained an injury and believe another party’s negligence was the cause, you may wish to file a personal injury claim against the responsible person or group of people.
 Filing a claim can help you recover compensation for any and all damages and losses resulting from another’s negligence.

 Prior to filing a personal injury claim, consult with a personal injury lawyer who can help you navigate the process, which can be complex and overwhelming.
 Your case could become particularly difficult if you have to face opposing insurance companies and attorneys who wish to file a counterclaim, with which an attorney may be able to support you.

 If you sustain an injury and want to file a claim, you will have a limited amount of time in which to do so, depending on the statute of limitations in your state.
 While a statute of limitations can protect people from wrongly involving people as defendants in claims many years after an incident, this statute could also help you by encouraging you to file your claim quickly while the details are still fresh in the minds of you and any witnesses.
 Once the statute of limitations has expired, you will no longer be able to file a claim or lawsuit.
 In Texas, the statute of limitations is two years from the date of your accident.

 Choosing the Right Court for Filing a Claim

 The appropriate court to file a personal injury claim will depend on certain factors such as your location at the time of the accident, the amount compensable, and whether you are a resident of the city where the accident occurred.
 You can check with your local courts’ requirements regarding claims, or you can consult with an attorney to discuss your options and determine where to file.

 The Process of Drafting Your Complaint